esa-tu-darmstadt/SCAIE-V-2.0/README.md

 - WrMem/RdMem - earliest of WrMem/RdMem + 1.
 Yet, the interface contains max +1 in its naming
 - internal state - max+1

-## How to use the "Continuous" decoupled mode?
+## How to use the "Continuous" mode?
-In this strategy, a write may happen at any given time, and this write is not associated with any instruction.
-Yet, it must still be synchronized with stall-flush mechanism.
-Hence, if the last stage is stalled, a continuous write is also stalled, and the write is not committed.
-ISAX must hold that valid bit stable until stalling is removed.
-If another write happens in the pipeline, the "continuous" variant has priority.
-Be aware that a "continuous" mechanism for WrRD uses as destination the address given in the instruction field.
-Hence, a  write may happen, but the destination address is given by the current instruction in the pipeline.
+In this strategy, a write can be set to any valid stage where the operation is available, and this write is not associated with any instruction in particular.
+Still, the write is bound to the progression in the pipeline and will only have an effect once the stage is neither stalling nor flushing.
+The ISAX may use the `WrPC` and `WrCustomReg` operations.

-This was currently tested only by using the yaml file as input.
-To use this strategy, you must define an "always" block in yaml like:
+To use this mode, you must define an "always" block in yaml like:
 ```
 - always: my_continous_write
   schedule: